 Accommodation is definitely one of the biggest fixed costs for travellers and learning how to find the best deal in the right location will help you to keep more money in your pocket to afford the unforgettable experiences.

 We have slept in parks, barns and hammocks in National parks but you don’t need to do this to find cheap accommodation.
-We have also got the right deal on some amazing houses and beachfront apartments.
+We have also got the right deal on some amazing houses, beachfront apartments and comfortable serviced apartments in Melbourne.
 It is possible to see the world and not spend thousands of dollars on expensive hotels.
 Check out these tips to find affordable sleep options while you explore the world.

 1 | Use Booking Websites